Microsoft vows to bring broadband to millions of rural Americans

-WASHINGTON Microsoft Corp (MSFT.O) on Tuesday announced an initiative to bring high-speed internet to millions of rural Americans through unused television airwaves in a long-term bet for user growth.
+WASHINGTON (Reuters) - Microsoft Corp (MSFT.O) on Tuesday announced an initiative to bring high-speed internet to millions of rural Americans through unused television airwaves in a long-term bet for user growth.

 The Redmond, Washington, technology company proposed using spectrum typically reserved for TV stations to broadcast high-speed internet to underserved U.S. locations.
 To start, Microsoft will commit to a five-year effort to bring broadband connectivity to 2 million underserved rural Americans.